vacp2p/rfc/mvds.md

 ### State

-We refer to `state` as set of records for the types `OFFER`, `REQUEST` and `MESSAGE` that every node SHOULD store per peer.
-We MUST NOT keep states for `ACK` records as we do not retransmit those periodically.
+We refer to `state` as set of records for the types `OFFER`, `REQUEST` and `MESSAGE` that every node SHOULD store per peer. `state` MUST NOT contain `ACK` records as we do not retransmit those periodically.
 The following information is stored for records:

  - **Type** - Either `OFFER`, `REQUEST` or `MESSAGE`
  - **Send Count** - The amount of times a record has been sent to a peer.